cervoise/blog/certifications/SLAE/Exo1bis-Bind_Shell_IPv6.md

 # IPv6

-Lets try to change the code in order to listen on all IPv6 interfaces.
+Let's try to change the code in order to listen on all IPv6 interfaces.

-In order to better understant IPv6 structure, let's change the C code:
+In order to better understand IPv6 structure, let's change the C code:

 ```C
 #include <sys/socket.h>